Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Introduction

 Starting from the single-level additive layer-wise preconditioner~\cite{kopanivcakova2024enhancing}, we devise a novel two-level overlapping additive Schwarz preconditioner by leveraging and expanding established techniques from numerical analysis related to nonlinear two-level additive Schwarz methods (TL-ASM)~\cite{cai2002non,dolean2016nonlinear,kopanivcakova2023nonlinear,kothari2022nonlinear_bounds,luo2023preconditioned}.
-The main contributions of this work can be summarized as follows. \begin{itemize} \item We introduce overlapping layer-wise decomposition of DNNs, effectively improving the convergence of non-overlapping layer-wise preconditioners. \item A novel subdomain-wise synchronization strategy is proposed to recombine corrections obtained from parallel subdomain training.
-This expands upon commonly used methodologies in numerical analysis, which combine subdomain corrections using the weighted averaging technique, see for example literature on the (nonlinear) restricted ASM~\cite{cai2002non,chaouqui2022linear}. \item We incorporate a coarse-level training step, which enables the global communication between subdomains while maintaining the feed-forward nature of feature flow in the DNNs. \item The applicability of the single-level and eventually two-level layer-wise preconditioners is extended beyond PINNs to DeepONets. \item Through numerical experiments, we demonstrate that the proposed two-level preconditioner yields more accurate DNN models, while also improving the convergence rate of the standard LBFGS optimizer and the baseline single-level preconditioner~\cite{kopanivcakova2024enhancing}. \end{itemize}
+The main contributions of this work can be summarized as follows. \begin{itemize} \item We introduce overlapping layer-wise decomposition of DNNs, effectively improving the convergence of non-overlapping layer-wise preconditioners.
+Motivated by domain-decomposition (DD) approaches in scientific computing, we enforce overlap between the parameters of neighboring layers/subdomains.

+\item A novel subdomain-wise synchronization strategy is proposed to recombine corrections obtained from parallel subdomain training.
+This expands upon commonly used methodologies in numerical analysis, which combine subdomain corrections using the weighted averaging technique, see for example literature on the (nonlinear) restricted additive Schwarz method~\cite{cai2002non,chaouqui2022linear}.
+In the context of the layer-wise DD methods considered in this work, introducing a subdomain-wise synchronization strategy improves the convergence speed of the overlapping DD method as the size of the overlap increases.

+\item We incorporate a coarse-level training step that enables the global communication between subdomains while maintaining the feed-forward nature of feature flow in the DNNs.
+This leads to significantly faster convergence compared to using single-level domain decomposition methods. \item The applicability of the single-level and eventually two-level layer-wise preconditioners is extended beyond PINNs to DeepONets, which demonstrate the applicability of the proposed method to wider range of machine-learning problems.

+\item Through a series of numerical experiments, we demonstrate that the proposed two-level preconditioner yields more accurate DNN models, while also improving the convergence rate of the standard LBFGS optimizer and the baseline single-level preconditioner~\cite{kopanivcakova2024enhancing}.